For FedEx Ground contractors

 Deterministic rules — not AI guesses — catch missing Drop & Hook, short Fuel Surcharge, missing Surge pay, stop counts off baseline, and fuel CPM spikes.
 Every flag links to the line in your settlement PDF.

-Fuel + payroll reconciliation
+Fuel + payroll variance detection

 Monday-morning Owner Brief